Merkel tells Putin Germany wants looted art returned

 Tension between Berlin and Moscow was apparent when Putin visited the Hanover trade fair in April.

-Merkel, who grew up in communist East Germany, criticised Russian government pressure on foreign-funded non-governmental organisations, saying: "A lively civil society can only emerge when individuals can operate without fear or worry, of course on the basis of law".
+Merkel, who grew up in communist East Germany, criticized Russian government pressure on foreign-funded non-governmental organizations, saying: "A lively civil society can only emerge when individuals can operate without fear or worry, of course on the basis of law".

 Her foreign minister, the openly gay Guido Westerwelle, has also protested about a new law against homosexual "propaganda".